Application: PTA Licensed in Another State

 - FORM-AFFIDAVIT OF APPLICANT: A recent full faced 2x3 photograph (printed on photo paper) of the applicant affixed to the Affidavit of Applicant form, completed and notarized.
 (Please note: this form requires 2 notary stamps).

 - DOCUMENT-TRANSCRIPT: Evidence satisfactory to the board that the applicant has met the educational requirements of Minnesota Statutes section 148.721 or 148.722 as demonstrated by a certified copy of a transcript.
-(The official transcript with the DEGREE GRANTED DATE must be mailed in a sealed envelope directly to the MN Board of PT office from the school)
+(The official transcript with the DEGREE GRANTED DATE must be sent MN Board of PT office from the school via secure email or in a sealed envelope)

 - FORM-CERTIFICATION OF EDUCATION: Must be completed and mailed from the University/College directly to the Minnesota Board of Physical Therapy Board Office.
 This form is to be mailed from your school not more than 13 weeks prior to graduation.